Gerlinde1997/FlyingSuperPharmacist/README.md

 ------------------------------
 ## Description
-SuperPharmacist collect pills for the sick Koala.
+SuperPharmacist needs to collect pills for the sick Koala.

 #### Background
 This game was made as a gift for my ambulant residential counselor.